cobowallet/tronsr-template/TEAM.md

 ## Co-Founder & CEO

 * Name: Shenyu
 * Intro:  Co-founder and CEO of Cobo, and co-founder and CEO of F2Pool.
-Shenyu is a true veteran in cryptocurrency field, entered the industry on 2011.
-And the first company he founded - F2Pool - was #1 mining LTC, ETH, and consistent rank top on BTC mining.
+Shenyu is a true veteran in the cryptocurrency field, entering the industry in 2011.
+The first company he founded - F2Pool - is the #1 mining pool for LTC, ETH, and consistently ranks near the top for BTC mining pools.

 ## Co-Founder & CTO